IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/references.html#contained](http://hl7.org/fhir/references.html#contained) ).

-A complete example of an IMR DiagnosticReport is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).

 ###### 2:4.Y1.4.1.2.2 IMR DiagnosticReport Resource

-The Sender shall construct the IMR DiagnosticReport Resource according to the IMR DiagnosticReport [StructureDefinition] (StructureDefinition-imr-diagnosticreport.html)
+The Sender shall construct the IMR DiagnosticReport Resource according to the IMR DiagnosticReport [StructureDefinition](StructureDefinition-imr-diagnosticreport.html)

 Section 2:4.Y1.4.1.2.2.1 contains mapping requirements.

-Section 2:4.Y1.4.1.2.2.2 contains requirements for including a rendered report in an IMR Diagnostic Report Resource.
+Section 2:4.Y1.4.1.2.2.2 contains requirements for including a rendered report in an IMR DiagnosticReport Resource.

+A complete example of an IMR DiagnosticReport Resource is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).

 ###### 2:4.Y1.4.1.2.2.1 Mapping of Attributes in a Diagnostic Report